vabold/Kinoko/README.md

 If you just want to test a single ghost, you can run:

 ```
-./kinoko test -g pathTo.rkg -k pathTo.krkg
+./kinoko test -g pathTo.rkg -k pathTo.krkg [-f <target>]
 ```

-In this scenario, Kinoko will validate the entire ghost, only passing the test if the entire ghost syncs.
+In this scenario, Kinoko will validate the ghost to the specified *target* framecount.
+If no *target* is specified, the entire ghost will be validated.

+**NOTE:** If the *target* is 0 or larger than the total number of frames in the run then the entire ghost will be validated.

 ## Interfacing